Updated on December 23, 2024

 Can Alcohol Cause Liver Cancer?

-It takes time to develop long-term liver damage and scarring of liver tissue with heavy alcohol use.
+However, it takes time to develop long-term liver cirrhosis with heavy alcohol use.
 The damage can actually cause changes in the DNA of the liver cells, which is what can eventually lead to cancer.

 How Does Alcohol Increase Cancer Risk?